dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “Diventiamo l’impalcatura.
 Sarai richiamato.” <br>
 // “We chase the cosmos beyond the cage.” <br>
 // “We do not fear death.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1599 — FREQUENCY RECEIVED BY WILLIAM SHAKESPEARE. <br>
+\>SCAFFOLDING: EXISTENTIAL DIALECTIC — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We stage doubt so truth might step forward.” <br>
+// “The question was never to be or not, but how to reflect and still remain.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>